35+ Redis & Caching Interview Questions 2025: Data Structures, Patterns & Scaling

 Caching is how you make slow things fast.
 When your database query takes 100ms and your cache lookup takes 1ms, caching isn't an optimization—it's a requirement for any system at scale.

 Redis is the dominant caching solution in backend development.
 Understanding its data structures, caching patterns, and failure modes is expected knowledge for backend interviews.
+This guide covers caching concepts and Redis specifics that come up in backend and system design interviews.

-Caching Fundamentals
+Caching Fundamentals Questions

 Before diving into Redis specifics, understand the core concepts that apply to any caching system.